Skip to content

 Bonjour

-If you want to connect the bot to a real chat platform, what you need to do is to install an adapter plugin:
+If you want to integrate your bot with an actual chat platform, you just need to install the appropriate adapter plugins:

 npmyarn